Strictly atomic modules in definable categories: Mittag-Leffler and relatively atomic modules

-{\bf Convention:} Throughout the paper ${\cal D}$ will denote a definable subcategory which we will take to be definably embedded in (i.e.~equivalent to a definable subcategory of) ${\rm Mod}\mbox{-}R$ for some small preadditive category $R$.
+{\bf Convention:} Throughout the paper ${\cal D}$ will denote a definable additive category which we will take to be definably embedded in (i.e.~equivalent to a definable subcategory of) ${\rm Mod}\mbox{-}R$ for some small preadditive category $R$.
 All references to pp formulas and types may be taken to refer to the language for $R$-modules.

-Recall that if ${\cal D}$ is definably embedded in ${\rm Mod}\mbox{-}R$ (indeed, definably embedded into any definable category ${\cal E}$) then purity in the larger category, restricted to ${\cal D}$ coincides with the internally-defined purity in ${\cal D}$.
-The latter is defined as follows: an exact sequence is {\bf pure} iff some ultrapower of it is split.
+If ${\cal D}$ is definably embedded in ${\rm Mod}\mbox{-}R$ (indeed, definably embedded into any definable category ${\cal E}$) then (\cite[5.3]{PreMAMS}) purity in the larger category, restricted to ${\cal D}$ coincides with the internally-defined purity in ${\cal D}$.
+The latter is defined as follows: a morphism in ${\cal D}$ is a {\bf pure embedding} iff some ultrapower of it is a split embedding.
 This works because, given any definable category ${\cal D}$, there is some index set $I$ and ultrafilter ${\cal U}$ on that index set such that, if $D\in {\cal D}$, then the ultrapower $D^\ast = D^I/{\cal U}$ is pure-injective \cite[21.2]{PreMAMS}.
-That follows from a general model-theoretic result; see \cite[\S\S 20,21]{PreMAMS} for more detail.
+That is by a general model-theoretic result; see \cite[\S\S 20,21]{PreMAMS} for more detail.

-It follows that the choice of definably-embedding category of modules makes no difference to the model theory on ${\cal D}$ (only the language might change to an equivalent one).
+It follows that the choice of category of modules into which ${\cal D}$ is definably embedded makes no difference to the model theory on ${\cal D}$ (only the language might change to one that is, when restricted to ${\cal D}$, equivalent).